 The coffin is placed into the cremator.
 The heat is very intense and the process takes about 90 minutes.
-When the cremation is finished, all that is left is bone.
-These are taken from the cremator, along with the ashes, and cooled before the bones are reduced to ashes.
+When the cremation is finished, all that is left is small amounts of bone.
+These are taken from the cremator, cooled and placed in a machine which reduces the bone to ashes.

 How can I be sure that the remains will be kept separate?

 To arrange a cremation for your loved one, contact us today.
-Our expert term of funeral arrangers will be able to answer any questions you may have.
+Our expert team of funeral arrangers will be able to answer any questions you may have.